 If you’re concerned about people monopolizing the conversation, you may be able to keep track of who is speaking and when.
 What’s more, AI has the potential to assist with the technological background of the calls, tracking where people’s internet might be struggling and adjusting accordingly to avoid call dropouts.

-As anyone using contact centre solutions can attest, managing how your customers switch between platforms is vital to customer engagement.
+As anyone using a contact centre solution such as RingCentral can attest, managing how your customers switch between platforms is vital to customer engagement.
 It can also be very time-consuming if you’re relying on staff, because people need to pay attention to all possible touchpoints.

 One of the biggest channels for customer engagement is social media, which means your social media marketing strategy shouldn’t be about sharing content only, but also about dealing with customer requests quickly.
 Other channels play an important part as well — email, the website, phone lines, and video calls — and they all need to have an awareness of the other platforms.